A journey towards better Ruby on Rails testing practices

 I slowly discovered that this came with drawbacks.

-The opportunity to benefit from all these dependencies right away is also counter-balanced by the fact that we often want to customize these dependencies to have accurate testing scenarios.
-So, in the end, we often have to update or even get rid of these dependencies:
+The benefit of having all these dependencies available right away is counterbalanced by the fact that we often want to customize these dependencies.
+So, in the end, we often have to update or even get rid of the factory-generated dependencies:

 standalone_rocket = create(:rocket, engine: nil)